sodadata/docs/soda/glossary.md

 A unique identifier that you add to a programmatic scan or to the `soda scan` command using the `-s` option.
 Soda Cloud uses the scan definition name to correlate subsequent scan results, thus retaining an historical record of the measurements over time.

 ### scan schedule
-The schedule you customize for a Soda Agent to execute scans at a regular cadence.
+The schedule you customize in Soda Cloud to instruct a Soda Agent to execute scans at a regular cadence.

 ### Soda Agent
 The Helm chart you deploy in your Kubernetes cluster to faciliate a secure connection between your Soda Cloud account and your data sources.
 See [Soda Agent basic concepts]({% link soda-agent/basics.md %}).